-Place-Making
+Place-making

-Development proposals within the SSGA will be required to deliver a scheme built to the highest possible urban design standards, following the principles of Building for Life 12 and Secured by Design whilst respecting the surrounding built and landscape features within and neighbouring the site.
+Development proposals within the SSGA will be required to deliver schemes that achieve high quality standards of design, following the principles of Building for Life 12 and Secured by Design, whilst respecting the surrounding built, landscape and archaeological features within and neighbouring the site.

-Building for Life 12 and Secured by Design are national development standards which promote the construction of high quality, well connected and safe communities.
+Building for Life 12 and Secured by Design are nationally recognised design tools which promote the construction of high quality, well connected and safe communities.